snovvcrash/usbrip/README.md

 (venv) $ usbrip -h
 ```

-:exclamation: **Note**: you likely want to run the installer while the *python virtual environment* is active (like it is shown above).
+:alien: **Note**: you likely want to run the installer while the Python virtual environment is active (like it is shown above).

 Secondly, usbrip can also be installed into the system with the `install.sh` script.